f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 ### Imperative options

-Command line options and interactive changes override options that are set in configuration files.
+Command-line options and interactive changes override options that are set in configuration files.
-When a configuration option must override command line options and interactive changes, use an imperative option by adding `!` in front of the option name, eg:
+When a configuration option must override command-line options and interactive changes, use an imperative option by adding `!` in front of the option name, eg:

 ```json
 [